aeau/aeau.github.io/_posts/2021-07-14-alberto-alvarez-site-launche.md

 categories: blog
 ---

-The website is under construction!
+The website is under construction! for reals!

 <!-- Well.
 Finally got around to putting this old website together.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be. -->